PeachDoughnut/Mendelian-Punnett-Squares/README.md

 This would/should/could be remade in a way more modular, sane system.
 But, it was made ad hoc, and in a single night (initially) with a second night to bug fix.
 The last time I edited this was to clean up comments for publication on GitHub.
 Made for a Grade 12 biology class.

+Functions are not small enough, the functions are too big and unwieldy.
+Classes could be improved majorly: they should cache results, possibly store data in a consistant stucture rather than coverting them to different kinds of tables function-to-function.

 Examples:

 Base - three genes: ABO blood type, Rhesus factor, and fruit fly eye colours (E sub 1 through 4).
 In this example, also, Rh factor is appended onto the blood type gene, and thus outputs as so.

 Example 1 - two genes: ABO blood type, and Rhesus factor.
 It is the base example without the fruit fly eye colour mixed in.

 Example 2 - two genes: dog coat colour and the epistatic albinism factor.
-Epistatic phenotypic effects are another type not represented in the end output ratio and have to be deduced manually from the genotype.
+Epistatic phenotypic effects are another type not represented in the end phenotypic output ratio and have to be deduced manually from the genotype.
 I.e.: ALL genotypic outcomes with "aa" shall end up albino.

 Example 3 - two genes: pea colour and pea roundness.
 Basic punnett square of which I was forced to complete tens of - forcing me to make this script.